 IFRS 15, Revenue from Contracts with Customers specifies how and when to recognize revenue as well as requiring entities to provide users of financial statements with more informative, relevant disclosures.
 The standard supersedes IAS 18, Revenue, IAS 11, Construction Contracts, and a number of revenue-related interpretations.
-IFRS 15 will be adopted by the Partnership on January 1, 2018.
-Management has evaluated this standard and has determined there will be no impact on the financial statements.
+The Partnership adopted IFRS 15 on January 1, 2018.
+Management has determined that the adoption of this standard has no impact on the interim financial statements.